Create Evaluations from Templates

 You can create evaluations by defining the template structure either directly in your code using a JSON dictionary or by loading it from a JSON file.Intro

-A template consists of two main sections:-
+A template consists of three main sections:-

 Questions Section: Contains the core evaluation questions

-: Rating scale questions (e.g., 1-5 Likert scale)NON_SCORED
+SCORED: Rating scale questions (e.g., 1-5 Likert scale)NON_SCORED: Multiple/Single choice questionsCOMPARISON: Comparison questions (for double evaluations)

 -